 LWEE releases the untapped economic potential of women entrepreneurs and enables more women to contribute to Libya’s economic growth and political stability.
 LWEE economically empowers women through business training and access to financing, enabling them to participate in Libya’s formal economy.
 LWEE creates women-owned business associations for networking and builds more effective market linkages.
 LWEE enhances the role of women in the economy, increases stability within communities, and improves the livelihoods of women who have participated in the program.

 PAHAL is a five-year, $37 million project that seeks to strengthen livelihoods, improve nutritional status, and increase the capacity of vulnerable households to mitigate, adapt to, and recover from shocks and stresses in rural communities.
-Mercy Corps and its partners target individuals, households, communities, and systems to help build the resilience of up to 160,000 households, in 14 foodinsecure districts in Nepal.

 Last updated: April 25, 2017